globalstripe/USP-Scripts/README.md

 http://docs.unified-streaming.com/documentation/live/streaming.html

-This script will create duplicate file- removing entries that are not reuqired and sync the two SS Manifests
+This script will create a duplicate .isml file, removing specified entries that are not required and sync the two isml Manifests

+Allowing playout requests to be responded to with different server side configurations